Jonathan2251/lbt/source/opt.rst

   }
   ...

-From the result as above, the **opt** output has lesser number of IR instructions.
+From the result above, the **opt** output contains a smaller number of
+IR instructions.
-Of course, the backend code will be more effective as follows,
+As a result, the backend-generated code will also be more efficient,
+as shown below.

 .. code-block:: console